zanechua/website/src/posts/05-universal-server-build.md

 ## Build Process

 This build was planned because at that point of time, the 4U server that I was using as my daily driver was really heating up the room it was in and honestly I didn't need that many hard drives to be running all the time.
 The 4U Server was an old server with dual Xeon E5-2670 v1's.
 So it does really produce a decent amount of heat and in my climate, it's already hot enough.
 I sit in the same room as my server rack does, and the room itself doesn't have air conditioning.
-The ambient temperatures here in Singapore is 28-ish Celsius (82F for the old people), and I ain't a big fan of heat.
+The ambient temperatures here in Singapore is 28-ish Celsius (82F for the non-metric peeps), and I ain't a big fan of heat.

 ### OS